-Note that there's quite a lot of “runny” fluid in this recipe so if you like it runny then this one is for you but if you're looking for something a little more viscous to use a mop for example then give the sauce a little longer time on the simmer and it will reduce nicely.
+Note that there's quite a lot of “runny” fluid in this recipe so if you like it runny then this one is for you but if you're looking for something a little more viscous to use as a mop for example then give the sauce a little longer time on the simmer and it will reduce nicely.

 Place a saucepan on a medium heat, melt the butter and olive oil and fry the onions until golden (usually about 5-10 minutes).
-After that it's just a matter of throwing in the rest of the ingredients although I like to do it in a particular order.

 Turn the heat down, stir in the ketchup and then gently add the Bourbon stirring all the time.
 Think of it like making a roux, you've got the flour cooked and thickened and it's now about letting the sauce down gently so you don't get any lumps in it.
 By adding the Bourbon gently you achieve two things:

-Now stir in the rest of the ingredients, apply a bit more heat and gently bring it up to a simmer whilst continuing to stir and make sure that the ingredients are fully mixed in together.
+Now stir in the rest of the ingredients.
+Apply a bit more heat and gently bring it up to a simmer whilst continuing to stir and make sure that the ingredients are fully mixed in together.
 Let it simmer until it is the consistency of BBQ sauce that you want, stirring often.